 Thoroughly mix wet ingredients together separately.* A hand mixer works best for this.

 - Pour the wet ingredients into the dry ingredients and stir to combine.
 Do not over mix or you will get tough muffins!

-- Bake for 15 minutes in preheated oven.
-Cool for 10 minutes before serving.
+Bake for approximately 15 minutes in preheated oven until a toothpick inserted into the middle comes out mostly clean.
+Cool on a wire cooling rack for 10 minutes before serving.